-The Bachelor of Science in Nursing program at Methodist University was established in 2010 and graduated the first class of BSN students May 2014.
-Students in the traditional BSN pre-licensure program graduate with competencies in providing patient-centered care, working within interdisciplinary teams, employing evidence-based practice, applying quality improvement, utilizing informatics, and functioning in an environment of integrated processes within a global community.
-Graduates are eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) to become a licensed registered nurse.
+Students in the traditional BSN pre-licensure program will graduate with competencies in providing patient-centered care, working within interdisciplinary teams, employing evidence-based practice, applying quality improvement, utilizing informatics, and functioning in an environment of integrated processes within a global community.
+Graduates are eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) to become licensed as a registered nurse.

 Please feel free to explore our web page and discover more about what Methodist University Nursing can help you achieve.
 We look forward to having you as a student!